sodabe622/AR_Book_/README.md

 Limitation:
 --------------------------

-The code has a problem because the virtual button doesn't work anymore.
+The package for the virtual button has a problem because the virtual button doesn't work anymore, but you can look at the tutorial that I added here for that.

 Videos:
 ---------------------------------------------------